PrincessUjay/kodecamp_promotional_task8/README.md

       type        = string
     }

-    variable "public_subnet_id" {
+    variable "minikube_subnet_id" {
-      description = "The ID of the public subnet." type        = string
+      description = "The ID of the subnet for the Minikube instance." type        = string
     }

-    variable "private_subnet_id" {
+    variable "vpc_id" {
-      description = "The ID of the private subnet." type        = string
+      description = "The ID of the vpc." type        = string
     }

-    variable "public_sg_id" {
+    variable "igw_id" {
-      description = "The ID of the public security group." type        = string
+      description = "ID of the internet gateway" type        = string
     }

-    variable "private_sg_id" {
-      description = "The ID of the private security group." type        = string
-    }

-    variable "minikube_subnet_id" {
-      description = "The ID of the subnet for the Minikube instance." type        = string
-    }

     variable "ssh_key_path" {
-      description = "The path to the SSH key to use for connecting to the instance." type        = string
+      description = "The path to the SSH key for connecting to the instance." type        = string
     }